-Top row: The creative process, Design development in 3D, Prototypes.
-Bottom row: stages of making.
+The creative process, design development in 3D, modelling.

-Using the idea of something moving across a surface to develop a design for a Teapot.
+Using the idea of something moving across a surface to develop a design for what emerged was a Teapot.

 I turned a hemisphere in wood to represent the infusion bowl, where the tea brews.
 Then covered it in a thick layer of plasticine.
 I manipulated the plasticine until I had something that resembled a handle on one side, a spout on the opposite side with an area in the center that could become a lid.

 When the material limit of the plasticine had been reached, I changed materials to card.
 I continued modeling with the card which tightened form giving it edges and surfaces.

 Again I changed materials, this time from card to hardwood.
 I transferred the pattern from the card to the hardwood and fitted the pieces onto the hemisphere.
 Using the hardwood I created templates, again in card from which I was able to transfer the pattern on to metal to make a blank.

 I marked out the metal with a scribe and I pierced-out the blank.
 Then I scored 45o grooves required to fold the metal parts to 90o using a scoring tool I made for the job.
 I folded the edges up and silver soldered along the inside of the fold lines.
 Then I soldered supports on the inside to make sure they were parallel and stayed in place.

 Each side was fabricated in this way.
 The inside edges of the metal parts were chamfered using needle files to fit exactly the curve of the metal hemisphere ready for silver soldering.

 Silver solder will not flow if there’s the slightest gap, the fit had to be neer perfect.
 All joins to be soldered must be clean and fit together perfectly.